April 2025

 A series of videos below featuring Aoife Newton, Director, KPMG Law LLP, outline the reporting requirements for employers in Ireland, as well as how KPMG Law LLP can help.

-The Gender Pay Gap Information Act 2021 (the “Act”) was signed into law on 13 July 2021.
-The Act amends the Employment Equality Acts 1998 to 2015 in the form of the Employment Equality Act 1998 (Section 20A) (Gender Pay Gap Information) Regulations 2022 (the “Regulations”).
+The Gender Pay Gap Information Act 2021 (the “Act”) amended the Employment Equality Acts 1998 to 2015 in the form of the Employment Equality Act 1998 (Section 20A) (Gender Pay Gap Information) Regulations 2022-2024 (the “Regulations”).

 The Regulations have placed reporting and publication obligations on both private and public sector employers.